Jamerrone/vscode-extension-demos/demo-3-lorem-ipsum-hater/README.md

 Now let's take a look at our variables:

 - `loremMatch` & `sentenceMatch`: temporary stores the current found match.
-- `content`: stores the content of the current active file.
+- `content`: stores the text content of the current active file.
-- `languageId`: stores the language id of the current active file.
+- `languageId`: stores the language ID of the current active file.
-- `lorems` & `loremSentences`: arrays that store every found match.
+- `lorems` & `loremSentences`: stores every found word & sentence match.

+The two while loops simply create a new decoration for each found match that starts at the first character's index and ends at the last character's index.
+These decoration objects are then pushed and stored inside the `lorems` or `loremSentences` arrays.
+At the end of the `updateDecorations()` function you can find `activeEditor.setDecorations(loremDecorationType, lorems);` and `activeEditor.setDecorations(loremSentenceDecorationType, loremSentences);`.
+All that this code does is it applies the right decoration to every found word and sentence match in the current active file.

+That is all for today's demo/guide!